Loom Acupuncture

 My name is Haley, I’m an acupuncturist located in Portland, OR.
 After attending the Oregon College of [Oriental] Medicine, I started my clinical career in 2025 volunteering with the Acupuncture Relief Project in rural Nepal for 2.5 months.
 There I learned how to do primary health care in a community acupuncture setting, and learned about my own practice interests.
 My goal with creating this clinic is to weave care and community into a healing space where you can explore what it means to be in your body.

 I graduated from UC Santa Cruz with two Bachelor of Arts degrees in History of Art & Visual Culture and Feminist Studies, and believe I can make anyone love contemporary art with adequate context.
 I spent my twenties working in bars and restaurants, and found acupuncture and herbal medicine around this time.
-I like being in the ocean and in rivers, cooking elaborate meals with and for loved ones, camping or backpacking when the weather is nice, and reading bad fantasy books when it’s not.
+I like being in the ocean and in rivers, attempting to rock climb, cooking elaborate meals with and for loved ones, camping or backpacking when the weather is nice, and reading bad fantasy books when it’s not.
 When I’m not working or playing, I enjoy walking with my familiar, a cat named Dragon.

 About Acupuncture